trendmicro/cloudone-community/Workload-Security/Support/ReadMe.md

-# Trend Cloud One Workload Security - Agent Diagnostic Collection Tool
+# Trend Workload Security - Agent Diagnostic Collection Tool for AWS SSM

 This tool is intended to aid in generating and collecting the workload security agent diagnostic log package.
 The output of this tool can be provided to Trend Micro Support on case creation.